kllevin/scally-presentation/README.md

 		- Grid
 - How it can help CM
 	-	Ensure consistency, look at spacing.
-	- Reduce the need for testings.
+	- Reduce the need for testing.
 	- Release features a lot faster.
 	- Introduce a CM specific layer on top of Scally, Scally is the scafholding, lick of paint.
 - That's a wrap